open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

     var activity = activitySource.StartActivity(
         "ActivityWithLinks",
         ActivityKind.Server,
-        default(ActivityContext), // this will create Activity without parent, specify parent if you have one initialTags,
+        default(ActivityContext), // this creates Activity without parent initialTags,
         activityLinks);
     ```

-    In case you have a parent and it's remote specify `traceaparent` string instead of the context,
+    In case you have a parent and it's remote specify `traceaparent` string
-    or if you have parent Activity, use `Activity.Current.Context` (check for null!).
+    instead of the default context, or if you have parent Activity,
+    use `Activity.Current.Context` (check for null!).

 ### Adding Events